kooogi/simple-booking-app/README.md

 2. **Edit Room:**

-   - Enter the current room number
+   - Select room from the list
    - Provide new room details
    - Confirm the update (Y/N)

 3. **Delete Room:**

-   - Enter the room number to delete
+   - Select the room to delete from the list
    - Confirm the deletion (Y/N)
+   - Note: Deletes associated reservations (CASCADE)

 4. **Check Available Rooms:**